-	Peridot imitations are something you normally don’t have to watch out for, especially when buying from trusted jewelers.
-However, even if Peridot isn’t manufactured or man-made, there still exist imitations made of green glass.
+You normally don’t have to watch out for Peridot imitations, especially when buying from trusted jewelers.
+However, even if Peridot isn’t manufactured or man-made, imitations of green glass still exist.

 Check the color and reflection.
-If it’s an imitation, you will not see any yellow nuance in the stone.
+You will not see any yellow nuance in the stone if it’s an imitation.
 Also, a stone made of green glass will only have a single reflection.

-When you buy Peridot, you need to work with a budget with the quality of stone that you are looking to have.
+When you buy Peridot, you must work with a budget with the quality of the stone you want.
 If you are on a tight budget, go for a beautiful yellow-green Peridot under 10 carats.

 Choose between the many creative cuts and shapes and go for cuts with fine proportions.

-If money is no object, then check out the larger grass-green Peridots from Myanmar or Pakistan.
+Check out the larger grass-green Peridots from Myanmar or Pakistan if money is no object.

-Check out the iron content and pick a Peridot that has an iron content less than 15%.
-Also, if you wish to buy top quality Peridot, make sure that the stone has eye-clean clarity.
+Check out the iron content and pick a Peridot with less than 15% iron content.
+Also, if you wish to buy top-quality Peridot, ensure that the stone has eye-clean clarity.

 Before you purchase a Peridot, it’s important to know how to care for it.
-Peridot is a soft stone, so make sure that you handle it with care.
+Peridot is a soft stone, so ensure you handle it with care.
 It’s quite easy to maintain, and you only have to clean it twice a year!

 Mix lukewarm water with a little mild soap.
 Use a soft bristle brush to clean the stone.
-After cleaning, dry it with a soft cloth, and then store the Peridot in a cotton box.
+After cleaning, dry it with a soft cloth and store the Peridot in a cotton box.

-Don’t place any chemicals, cosmetics, or sharp objects near your gemstone.
-Make sure that your Peridot jewel isn’t exposed to any sudden large temperature changes.
+Don’t place chemicals, cosmetics, or sharp objects near your gemstone.
+Make sure your Peridot stone isn’t exposed to sudden large temperature changes.

 Excessive heat can fade the color of your Peridot stone.

-Classic designs dominate Peridot jewelry, as most people like to enjoy the beauty of the stone as it is.
+Classic designs dominate Peridot jewelry, as most people enjoy the stone’s beauty as it is.
 Try Peridot solitaire rings and pendant necklaces for a singular look.

-A simple pair of Peridot studs is great for every day, and Peridot drop earrings for something a little extra in the evening.
+A simple pair of Peridot studs are great for every day, and Peridot drops earrings for something extra in the evening.